The Challenge's Jenna Compono Is Pregnant, Expecting First Baby With Zach Nichols - E! Online

 "Happy Valentine's Day!
 Zach & I are expecting our first baby," Jenna wrote on Instagram, alongside photos of her and Zach holding a sonogram, large red heart-shaped balloons and an infant denim jacket that read, "Baby Nichols."

 She continued, "After our wedding was postponed, we decided to start the next chapter of our lives.
 It really wasn't a hard decision for us, we were both super excited and ready.
 Luckily, we were fortunate enough to get pregnant on our first try and have had zero complications regarding my first trimester.
-We are truly blessed and we can't wait to meet our little one in August [baby emoji][red heart emoji]."
+We are truly blessed and we can't wait to meet our little one in August."

 "Happy Valentine's Day!"
 Zach wrote on his own Instagram page.
 "I gave Jenna some lovin, and she's giving me a family.
 I have never been this excited.
-August couldn't come soon enough... because that is when Jenna will officially be a milf [red heart emoji][baby emoji]."
+August couldn't come soon enough... because that is when Jenna will officially be a milf."

-According to Jenna, she has "lucked out" during her first trimester and has been feeling great.
+According to Jenna, who used Ava Woman when trying to get pregnant, she has "lucked out" during her first trimester and has been feeling great.
 In fact, she already can't wait for August to come when her baby is due.
 "It's been an exciting journey so far," she exclusively told E!
 News.
 "We take weekly bump photos and are in the middle of planning our gender reveal.
 Our family and friends are all excited, as are we."

 And if you ask Jenna and Zach if they see their partner being a great parent, the answer is clear.